apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 - **dockerregistrypassword** (password for the docker image private registry; Experimental)
 - **dockerregistryurl** (URL for the docker image private registry; Experimental)
 - **dockerregistryemail** (email of the docker image private registry user; Experimental)
+- **nodeofferings**: an optional map parameter to set the service offerings for worker, control or etcd nodes.
+If this parameter is not set, then every VM in the cluster will be deployed using the default service offering set on the serviceofferingid parameter.
+- **etcdnodes**: an optional integer parameter to specify the number etcd nodes in the cluster, the default value is 0.
+In case the number is greater than 0, etcd nodes are separate from master nodes and are provisioned accordingly.
+- **nodetemplates**: an optional map parameter to set the template to be used by worker, control or etcd nodes.
+If this parameter is not set, then every VM in the cluster will be deployed using the System VM template.

 For example: